The Composite node offers you the possibility to create your own sophisticated node structure and bundle it up to one compact, reusable node.

 The next step would be setting up your node structure as needed, for this you have all input, filter and script nodes available.
 You can even place widgets inside of your Composite node if necessary.

 If you decide to provide your Composite node to others, please bear in mind to do a proper documentation how to setup the required environment.
 For example, If you have a TCP input node in your Composite node, your customer has to prepare the TCP connection correctly beforehand, or has to be informed to import this part of data from your project.
 For protecting your work from being displayed, please refer to the security settings.

 When you are done with your setup, simply close the Composite node window.
-A dialog asks you, whether you like to create an instance of the new node immediately.
+A dialog asks you, whether you would like to create an instance of the new node immediately.

 Editing an existing Composite node is possible as follows